The Son of Man (book)

-The Son of Man is a nonfiction book by Indian author Andrew Harvey, published in 1998.
+The Son of Man: The Mystical Path to Christ is a nonfiction book by British author Andrew Harvey, published in 1998.

 The book offers a model for "the authentic full-grown Christ-consciousness", which the author believes has been obscured for two millennia by a Christianity "full of weakness and mistakes and not a full-grown Christianity springing from the spirit of Jesus".

 The Historical Christ

 The first chapter is an historical introduction to this essentially mystical book, preparing for Harveys later chapters concentrating on mysticism, ecstatic visions and written in exalted language.